Easy Rhubarb Sauce Recipe

 This rhubarb sauce is easy to make and will keep well in the fridge for a week.
-Rhubarb sauce is a delicious way to dress up a waffle, pancake or even a bowl of a yogurt.
-This is another one of my classic go to recipes for rhubarb, its actually just stewed stewed rhubarb that you add as a topping.
+Rhubarb sauce is a delicious way to dress up a waffle, pancake, or even a bowl of yogurt.
+This is another one of my classic go-to recipes for rhubarb; it’s just stewed rhubarb that you can eat on its own or add as a topping.

-Now that we have a garden with our own rhubarb plant I can now share simple ways to use up rhubarb.
-If you don’t have your own rhubarb, I bet during rhubarb season you can find some delicious rhubarb from a neighbour for free.
+Now that we have a garden with our own rhubarb plant, I can share more simple ways to use up rhubarb.
+If you don’t have your own, I bet during rhubarb season you can find some from a neighbor for free.

 Rhubarb Sauce Ingredients